 * Australia obtained a single "S-70A-9" Black Hawk from Sikorsky, leading to production of 38 more locally by Hawker de Havilland.
 These machines were originally assigned to the Royal Australian Air Force, but later reassigned to the Australian Army.
 They are basically UH-60Ls with HIRSS exhausts, cable cutters, the Seahawk AFCS and folding stabilator, an external rescue hoist, and some Australian-specified avionics.
 Sikorsky offered the Australian Army an armed reconnaissance variant named the "Battlehawk", but the Aussies didn't buy it; Sikorsky has tried to sell the same configuration elsewhere.

 * Colombia is a big user of the Black Hawk, though the delivery history is confusing and hard to sort out reliably.
 The Colombian National Police obtained 6 UH-60L Blackhawks in 1998, followed by two more in 2000.
 The Colombian military obtained 10 UH-60As in 1988:1989, with most of these upgraded to UH-60L spec later; then obtained 22 UH-60Ls more in the 1990s; followed by 14 in 2000 and 15 in 2005, for use in the "drug war" against Colombian FARC insurgents.
 That gives a total military force of 61.
-At least some were delivered under the designation of "S-70A-41"; the Blackhawk is known as the "Arpeia" in Colombian service.
+At least some were delivered under the designation of "S-70A-41".
+The Colombians operate a gunship variant they call the "Arpia (Harpy)".

 * Israel received ten surplus US Army Black Hawks in July 1994, free of charge.
 The Israeli Air Force later purchased at least 39 new-build UH-60Ls.
 The Israeli machines are designated "UH-60A-50"; the Israelis call the type the "Yanshef (Owl)".